 We need a new entry in the JSON file for the help page, e.g.:

-"helpLink": "http://45.55.23.31:3000/docs/help.html"
+"helpLink": "/docs/help.txt"

-And hitting the ‘h’ key should trigger:
+And hitting the ‘h’ key should trigger a modal help screen:

-<a href="http://45.55.23.31:3000/docs/help.html" target="_blank">

 Override (and Non-Override) Show/Hide – Working!

 Override & Non-override - we want to be able to specify whether or not to override the parent’s.
 We’d like the option of having it work as it does now (the parent has control) OR being able to override the parent.